nshah9856/FabFlix/README.md

   2. We output the `new` inserts such as for `stars`, `genres`, `movies`, `stars_in_movies`, and `genres_in_movies` into `.txt` files so that we can easily and efficiently `load` them into the sql database.

   This we noticed saved us HUGE amount of time compared to when we tried single inserts in the middle of parsing.

-# Project 4 - Full Text Search, Autocomplete, Android Application, Fuzzy Search

-## To deploy our FabFlix on an Android Emulator, type the follow commands in your terminal.
-1. Create an APK package ``
-2. Open Android Emulator ``
-3. Move Android APK to Emulator

-## Design and Implementation of Fuzzy Search

 ## Group Member Contributions: Division of Tasks (Project 1)